izchaki/world-of-games/README.md

  INTRODUCTION
 ------------

-this project is about creating three games:
+this project is about creating three games that we can play with them via the command line:
   - Memory Game
   - Guess Game
   - CurrencyRoulette

+  after pushing to your repo jenkins will start a pipeline to check if everything works and pushing the new image to your dockerHub registry.

+  ( i deleted my username and changed my password so the push stage will fail.)

 REQUIREMENTS
 ------------